AnthoOnf/SkiaCalendar/README.md

 So I share with you this calendar, all PR and suggestions are welcome.

-You can custumize the color of the calendar, and some rules.
+You can customize the color of the calendar, and some rules.
 Like if you want to disable some date, enable the week end, set your start date and your end date etc...